briantotheyanyan/Web-Explorer/README.md

 NSYZ
 ====

-NYSZ is a chrome plugin that allows for a new way to enjoy browsing the web, by turning any old web page into a 2D platformer level taken directly from the web page you were on.
-The level will be created from the actual web page itself, the platforms being anything from text on the page, a button, a table, or an image.
-But the fun doesn't stop there, just as you are able to click to transfer to another web page, NYSZ allows our NYSZ to use his switchboard-samurai sword to acsess links and transfer to that level.
+NYSZ is a javascript file that turns HTML files into platforms.
+All you have to do is import create.js into any html file and you it works.
+Press W to Jump, A to move left, D to move right and S to fall through platforms.

 The Team and their current assingment: